1 Corinthians 10 Lesson

 PAUL’S REMINDER TO THE CORINTHIANS

-In 1 Corinthians Chapter 10, Paul is reminding the Corinthians of all the trouble their forefathers got into during their exodus from Egypt.
+In 1 Corinthians Chapter 10, Paul reminds the Corinthians of all the trouble their forefathers got into during their exodus from Egypt.

 The Israelites were given great privileges by God, but they did not obey Him.